 Since we expected the vast majority of our conference attendees to attend online anyway, we’ve been planning for a remote-first attendee experience from the very beginning.
 This also helps us put 100% of our energy behind making this a fun, engaging, and connected virtual event.

 If you registered for the online experience, no action is needed.
 If you purchased in-person tickets, we sincerely regret any inconvenience this decision may cause.
-Rest assured, all in-person registrants will receive full refunds, automatic registration to the free online event, and free admission to our next major in-person event.
+Rest assured, all in-person registrants will receive full refunds, automatic registration to the free online event, and a discounted admission to our next major in-person event.

 Does this change plans for what’s happening at No-Code Conf?